Skip to content

 Pie Charts: The Composition Controversy

-io.thecodeforge.visualization.pie_chart.js Β· JAVASCRIPT
+io.thecodeforge.visualization.pie_chart.js · JAVASCRIPT

-// Production pie chart with accessibility considerations
+// Production pie chart with accessibility and data validation

-function createAccessiblePieChart(data, containerId) {
+function createAccessiblePieChart(data, containerId, options = {}) {

 const total = data.reduce((sum, item) => sum + item.value, 0);

-// Create SVG with proper ARIA labels
+// Create SVG with proper ARIA labels for screen reader accessibility

 const svg = d3.select(`#${containerId}`)